Frankencookie/SDL_Raycaster/README.md

 # SDL_Raycaster
-Was made for a uni assignment, requires controller
+Was made for a uni assignment, brief required controller support only so a controller is needed

 Inspired by early fake-3d games like Wolfenstein 3D.